MonokumaBear/shaJunkForReddit/README.md

 |**4**|  Q  |  R  |  S  |  T  |  U  |
 |**5**|  V  |  W  |  X  |  Y  |  Z  |
 ## Where to have discussions
 I'm currently trying to figure out how to set up a forum of sorts on here.
-Currently I have a GitHub organization set up ([46ty-Collaborative-Effort](https://github.com/46ty-Collaborative-Effort)), which is able to host Discussions, though I can't seem to figure out how to give the entire organization access to this repository ([MonokumaBear/46ty](https://github.com/MonokumaBear/46ty)).
+Currently I have a GitHub organization set up ([46ty-Collaborative-Effort](https://github.com/46ty-Collaborative-Effort)), which is able to host Discussions, though I still need to figure out how it works. -Monokuma